Chapter 8 Making maps with R

 The final map is created by combining and arranging these three maps:

-Faceted maps, described in 9.2.6, provide a way of showing how spatial relationships vary but the approach has disadvantages.
-Facets become tiny when many of them are squeezed into a single plot, potentially hiding any spatial relationships.
-Furthermore the fact that each facet is separated by space on the screen or page means that subtle differences between facets can be hard to detect.
+Faceted maps, described in Section 8.2.6, can show how spatial distributions of variables change (e.g., over time), but the approach has disadvantages.
+Facets become tiny when there are many of them.
+Furthermore, the fact that each facet is physically separated on the screen or page means that subtle differences between facets can be hard to detect.

-Figure 9.16 is a simple example of an animated map.
-Unlike the faceted plot it does not squeeze multiple maps into a single screen and allows the reader to see how the spatial distribution of the worlds most populous agglomerations evolve over time (see the book’s website for the animated version).
+Figure 8.16 is a simple example of an animated map.
+Unlike the faceted plot, it does not squeeze multiple maps into a single screen and allows the reader to see how the spatial distribution of the world’s most populous agglomerations evolve over time (see the book’s website for the animated version).

-The animated map illustrated in Figure 9.16 can be created using the same tmap techniques that generates faceted maps, demonstrated in section 9.2.6.
+The animated map illustrated in Figure 8.16 can be created using the same tmap techniques that generate faceted maps, demonstrated in Section 8.2.6.

 There are two differences, however, related to arguments in